marcus-crane/astigmia/README.md

 * Add some unit tests (should have really been done in the first place heh)
 * Extract API calls into their own standalone Python API client
 * Wire up celery background tasks with Heroku
-* Verify how the site looks on mobile
 * Add developer setup steps